-A diverse panel of 270 red raspberry genotypes composed of released and unreleased genetic material from the USDA-ARS/OSU, Washington State University, British Columbia Berry Cultivar Development Inc. (BCBCDI) breeding programs as well as cultivars from international programs available at the USDA-ARS National Clonal Germplasm Repository were planted in a randomized complete block design with paired non-inoculated and inoculated P. penetrans treatments at the Washington State University Northwestern Washington Research and Extension Center (48°26'30.4"N, 122°23'38.1"W) in June 2022.
+A diverse panel of 270 red raspberry genotypes composed of released and unreleased genetic material from the USDA-ARS/OSU, Washington State University, British Columbia Berry Cultivar Development Inc. (BCBCDI) breeding programs as well as cultivars from international programs available at the USDA-ARS National Clonal Germplasm Repository were planted in a randomized complete block design with paired non-inoculated and inoculated P. penetrans treatments at the Washington State University Northwestern Washington Research and Extension Center in Mount Vernon, Washington (48°26'30.4"N, 122°23'38.1"W) in June 2022.
 The trial location is on a silt loam soil and records since 2015 have shown it has previously been planted to various grains, vegetables, herbs, and tea.
 There were 1,916 individual plants in this planting.
-Over the course of 2022 and 2023, 91 individual plants have died leaving 1,815 plants in field as of August 2023.
+In the three years since planting, 189 individual plants have died leaving 1,727 plants in field as of August 2024 (Figure 1).